qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 We’ve come full circle.
 By setting the username the data will be loaded and we can proceed to display the data.
 Rebuild the application and refresh it in the browser.
-Type in a valid twitter username (e.g.
+Type in a valid identica username (e.g.
 “qooxdoo”) and click the “Show” button.
 Press the ``F7`` key to display the qooxdoo logging window or use the console of the browser developer tools.
 You will see the loaded tweets of the user.